nhwalker/weston/doc/sphinx/toc/libweston/log.rst

 :func:`weston_compositor_add_log_scope()`.
 You can customize the scope behaviour and you'll require at least a name and a description for the scope.

+A default log scope is always created with the :type:`weston_log_context`.
+This one can be retrieved with :func:`weston_log_ctx_get_default_log_scope`, and it doesn't need to be destroyed.
+Its name is 'log', and it is used by :func:`weston_log` to re-route its data.

 .. note::

    A scope **name** identifies that scope.
 Scope retrieval from the